runwhen-contrib/rw-cli-codecollection/codebundles/k8s-otelcollector/README.md

 - `KUBERNETES_DISTRIBUTION_BINARY`: Which binary to use for Kubernetes CLI commands.
 Default value is `kubectl`.
 - `CONTEXT`: The Kubernetes context to operate within.
 - `NAMESPACE`: The name of the namespace to search.
 Leave it blank to search in all namespaces.
-- `SERVICE_EXCLUSIONS`: Optional.
-Services in Jaegar to ignore during trace analysis.
-- `LOOKBACK`: Optional.
-The age of traces to include in the query.
-Defaults to 5m (5 Minutes)
+- `WORKLOAD_SERVICE`: Service name to curl against for metrics.
+- `WORKLOAD_NAME`: Workload used for exec requests.
+- `METRICS_PORT`: The port to use to request metrics from.

 ## Requirements
 - A kubeconfig with appropriate RBAC permissions to perform the desired command.